silasdavis/JekyllDocs/index.md

 Our platform provides the plumbing and takes care of much of the "heavy lifting" allowing you to concentrate your efforts on application functionality while the platform deals with issues including interoperability, cyber-security, information governance and business continuity.

 Unlike many other platforms which are based on proprietary approaches which mean your application is locked-in to the platform the Operon Cloud uses established open standards including openEHR, IHE-XDS, FHIR and SMART which means you applications are easily transportable to other platforms based on these standards.

+To find out more about the rationale and concepts behind the open platform approach, you may want to look this video.

+<iframe width="420" height="315" src="http://www.youtube.com/embed/hrdLaWk-beQ" frameborder="0" allowfullscreen></iframe>

 ## Create an Account